We are continuing our discussion here of how to adjust our mental factors within the context of developing balanced sensitivity.

 But as I said, there are many things that you could distinguish here.
 Who could I trust that will give me back the mirror and not keep it, for example.

-Question: Why we are analyzing so much about whether we should give it or not when we can simply just give it to somebody?
+Why are we analyzing so much about whether we should give it or not when we can simply just give it to somebody?

 So what is the intention?
 The intention to give the mirror to somebody else.
 When I go into a situation, do I have any intention?
 What is my intention?
 And to then adjust.
 If my intention was to apologize to you, then I have to distinguish are you open to receiving my apology or are you really still in a very, very, aggressive state of mind.
 Then I have to use some slightly different tactic, maybe avoid the whole topic for the moment.
 So my intention is to apologize.
 I want to apologize.
 But now I have to change my intention to not making it worse, for example, by saying something now.
 Let you cool down.
 So it’s by knowing what to adjust, what to change.